associate professor of music theory

 Tracking the Creative Process in Music, October 10, 2013 (Université de Montréal).

-Forthcoming in Text and Beyond: The Process of Music Composition from the 19th to the 20th Century, ed.
+In Text and Beyond: The Process of Music Composition from the 19th to the 20th Century, ed.
 Jonathan Goldman, 271-88.

 Bologna: Ad Parnassum Studies (series editor Luca Lévi Sala), 2016.

 review: György Ligeti: Of foreign lands and strange sounds, ed.
 Louise Duchesneau and Wolfgang Marx.

 “Clashing Harmonic Systems in Haas’s Blumenstück and in vain.”

 Music Theory Society of New York State Annual Meeting, April 6-7, 2013 (Stony Brook University, Stony Brook, NY).

 Composition in the Twenty-First Century, March 6, 2014 (Trinity College, Dublin).
 Recipient of a Paper Presentation Grant from McGill’s Office of the Vice-Principal (Research and International Relations).

 Published in Music Theory Spectrum 37/2 (Fall 2015), 204-223.
 Received the Society for Music Theory’s Emerging Scholar Award, 2016.